 When the Reader is in the centre of the church for his reading and for the exchanges that preface it and follow it (i.e. the exchange of peace with the Priest, the prokeimenon, the alleluia), he always stands completely upright; he never makes bows during his words, nor does he make the sign of the Cross at any point there (since both hands are on the book).
 Similarly, he does not make a bow or any other inflection at the conclusion of his reading, but remains standing straight.

 After the alleluia is complete, the Reader re-enters the Altar.
 If there are sufficient servers that others may take care of the affairs leading to the Gospel (the candles, etc.), the proper full practice is for the Reader to stand on the right (south) side of the Holy Table, facing it, the book held closed before him, and remain there as the introduction of the Gospel Reading takes place; only when the Deacon says ‘Let us attend…’ and the Gospel reading begins does the Reader then approach the Priest at the High Place, presenting him the book and taking a blessing once again, then stepping aside to listen solemnly to the Gospel.
-If, however, there are insufficient servers for this and the Reader is required also to carry a candle or perform some other service in the course of the Gospel reading, then immediately upon re-entering the Altar he may present the book to the Priest, then set it aside and carry out his additional duties.
+If, however, there are insufficient servers for this and the Reader is required also to carry a candle or perform some other service in the course of the Gospel reading, then immediately upon re-entering the Altar he may present the book to the Priest, receive his blessing, then set the book aside and carry out his additional duties.

 The reading of the Old Testament:

 When Old Testament or other readings are appointed (e.g. at festal Vespers), readers (whether tonsured or lay) should bring the service book into the Altar and present it to the Priest before their reading(s), then go out into the Nave to read.
 At the conclusion of their reading, they return to the Altar to receive another blessing.